Agent Governance & Compliance Advisory

 |---|---|

-| ARD Coverage | Does every deployed agent have an Agentic Requirements Document with defined scope, non-goals, and owner? |
+| Scope and owner coverage | Does every deployed agent have defined scope, non-goals, owner, and operating boundary? |

-| Permission Boundaries | Is read vs. write access explicitly mapped?
-Is least-privilege enforced, or did permissions accumulate by default? |
+| Permission boundaries | Is read vs. write access explicitly mapped, and is least privilege enforced? |

-| Earned Autonomy | Are autonomy levels documented with evidence gates?
-Can any system’s autonomy be revoked without redeployment? |
+| Evidence-gated autonomy | Are autonomy levels tied to evidence gates, and can permissions be revoked without redeployment? |

 What We Deliver